With many of us incorporating more nuts into our diets as a means to get healthier, it’s often tempting to take our dogs along for the ride.

 Luckily, while some nuts can prove fatal to dogs under the right circumstances, almonds are nowhere near that dangerous, except in the most drastic of circumstances.

-Nevertheless, vets and experts consistently agree that feeding almonds to your dog is a bad idea, and that it can cause some very uncomfortable and unpleasant issues for our beloved pets if we try it.
+Nevertheless, vets and experts consistently agree that feeding almonds to your dog are a bad idea and that it can cause some very uncomfortable and unpleasant issues for our beloved pets if we try it.

 Dangers of almonds for dogs

-While we can get a great deal of good energy from almonds if eating them, including fibre and protein, there is next to no nutritional value in such nuts for dogs.
+While we can get a great deal of good energy from almonds if eating them, including fiber and protein, there is next to no nutritional value in such nuts for dogs.

-While countless dog owners already known this, it’s worth emphasising nonetheless.
+While countless dog owners already knew this, it’s worth emphasizing nonetheless.

 Because dogs become such a beloved part of our family, it’s incredibly easy to overlook our differences – especially for young children who haven’t had the life experience of meeting lots of different animals before.